aharting/Property-data/README.md

 To try it out, just run the program and follow the instructions in the window that appears.

 Note that this is just a fun project with a very specific personal application - no efforts have been made to further generalise the program, but the potential is certainly there.

+(Currently there is only one commit, as I've been working on the project on my school github server which doesn't allow external visitors.
+In order to make the code public, I just uploaded the files here.)